code-kern-ai/refinery/README.md

 Also, you can follow us on [Twitter](https://twitter.com/MeetKern) and [LinkedIn](https://www.linkedin.com/company/kern-ai).

-To reach out via email, please contact [info@kern.ai](mailto:info@kern.ai).
+To reach out to us, please use our [contact formula](https://www.kern.ai/contact).

 ## 🙌 Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 You can do so by providing feedback about [desired features](https://discuss.kern.ai/c/enhancements/6) and [bugs](https://github.com/code-kern-ai/refinery/issues) you might detect.

-If you actively want to participate in extending the code base, [reach out to us](mailto:info@kern.ai).
+If you actively want to participate in extending the code base, [reach out to us]([mailto:info@kern.ai](https://www.kern.ai/contact)).
 We'll explain you how the architecture is set up, so you can customize the application as you desire.

 ## 🗺️ Roadmap
 Our goal is to provide you with an easy-to-use, yet powerful open-source tool, which helps you to build the best training data for your model.
 We'll focus on the following high-level tasks: